yuhtuna/gghackerthon/blueprint.md

 *   **`SearchBar.svelte` (Search Component):**
     *   **Layout:**
-        *   A full-screen overlay (`findable-search-bar-overlay`) with a semi-transparent dark background (`rgba(0, 0, 0, 0.5)`) to focus the user's attention.
+        *   A full-screen overlay with a semi-transparent dark background focuses the user's attention.
-        *   The search bar itself is centered horizontally and positioned towards the top of the viewport for easy access.
+        *   The search bar and results are centered horizontally and positioned towards the top of the viewport.
     *   **Aesthetics:**
-        *   **Container:** The search bar has a dark, modern background color (`#2a2a2e`), rounded corners, and a multi-layered drop shadow (`0 10px 30px rgba(0, 0, 0, 0.2)`) to create a sense of depth.
+        *   **Container:** The search bar has a dark, modern background, rounded corners, and a multi-layered drop shadow.
         *   **Input Field:** The text input is borderless with white text for a clean, integrated look.
-The font size is enlarged for readability.
-        *   **Close Button:** A subtle "X" button is positioned in the top-right corner for an intuitive closing action.
+        *   **Close Button:** A subtle "X" button is positioned in the top-right corner.
+        *   **Search Results:** The results list is styled to match the search bar's aesthetic, with hover effects on individual results.
     *   **Interactivity:**
-        *   The search input field automatically receives focus (`.focus()`) when the component is mounted.
+        *   The search input field automatically receives focus when the component is mounted.
-        *   The component dispatches a `close` event when the user initiates a close action (clicking the "X", the background, or pressing `Escape`).
-The parent component (`App.svelte`) listens for this event to hide the search bar.
+        *   The component dispatches a `close` event when the user initiates a close action.

 ---